IBM/aem-advanced-restrictions/README.md

 All restrictions are evaluated relative to the jcr:content node.
 Assets (dam:Asset) and pages (cq:Page) are supported.
 Nodes with other jcr:primaryType are not supported and ignored.
 See below for all supported restrictions.

+There exist hierarchical and non-hierarchical versions of the property restrictions.
+This is caused by a speciality of OAK that allows access to child nodes even if the parent node is forbidden.
+For property checks on assets and leaf pages you can use the non-hierarchical versions.
+If the checked properties are on folders or parent pages then use the hierarchical version.

 Properties on subnodes of jcr:content:

 The property names can include slashes to specify subnodes.
 This is very useful for assets where most